pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---NEC-PC8801.md

 This will generate three files, **a.bin** (a pure binary block), **a.t88** (a file valid on many emulators), and **a.wav**, never tested but meant to be loaded on the real hardware.

+# Graphics libraries

+Two graphics libraries are available:

+ - 160x100,  use the '-lgfxpc88' library inclusion
+ - 640x200, use the '-lgfxpc88hr200' library inclusion

 # Emulator notes